darlingof02/BillShare/README.md

 ## InDebt
 It’s a relation which keeps track of debtors in each shared bill.
 Each debtor in each bill will correspond an indebt record.
 * This relation also has amount field indicating the amount of payment for the debtor
-* 2 timestamp field show
+* 2 timestamp fields show
     * when it’s accepted by the debtor
     * when it’s paid
 * The status is an important field in indebt relation, as it indicates the status of each indebt record